zenodab-bit/GemsZeno/docs/src/tut_batches.md

 ```

 You can also vary multiple parameters at once and show the results in a heatmap.
-This example runs simulations varying the `transmission_rate` and `time_to_recovery`, and plots the calculated `r0` value of all combinations in a heatmap:
+This example runs simulations varying the `transmission_rate` and daily `household_contacts`, and plots the calculated `r0` value of all combinations in a heatmap:

 ```julia
 using GEMS